wilsonbirch/Day_Planner/README.md

 # HW5_Day-Planner

 This repo contains the 5th homework assignment for the Carleton University Coding Bootcamp.
 A day planner was created using Moment.js and jQuery.
+Link to the deployed application: https://wilsonbirch.github.io/HW5_Day-Planner/

 # 05 Third-Party APIs: Work Day Scheduler